CortexIntelligentAutomation/docs/content/en/docs/2024.7/_shared/upgrade/2024.7/upgrade-web-application-server/upgrade-flows.md

     Upgraded Studio Package Created: export-28UpgradedTo30.StudioPkg
     ```

-1. A new studio package will be created in the same file path as the package given as the argument with the format `{PackageName}-{PreviousVersion}UpgradedTo{NewVersion}.studiopkg`.
+  A new studio package will have been created in the same location as the original export package with the name `{PackageName}-{PreviousVersion}UpgradedTo{NewVersion}.studiopkg`.
+1. Import the upgraded flow package into {{% ctx %}} Gateway:
+    1. In a browser, navigate to {{% ctx %}} Gateway and log in as a user with administrative privileges.
+    1. Click on the `Settings` charm and select `Studio Import`.
+    1. Select `Browse` and locate and select the upgraded studio package and click `Open`.
+    1. Verify that there are no flows with a red status and click `Import`.

-1. This package should be imported into Gateway.
+    1. A message should be displayed confirming that the studio package was imported successfully.
+1. Re-publish any previously published packages:
+    1. Click on the `Settings` charm and select `Packages`.
+    1. On the table of Package Definitions filter the Is Published column to display `Is Published`.
+    1. For each package listed select it in the table then:
+        1. Scroll down to below the package definition and select `Create New Version`.
+        1. Click `Save`.
+        1. Click `Publish`.